flyingImer/cdk-concurrency-controller/API.md

 - *Type:* monocdk.Duration
 - *Default:* No timeout

-Maximum run time for this state machine.
+Maximum run time for a state machine execution.

 ---